alpyen/fpga-mediaplayer/README.md

 ## Project

 ## HDL
+- Generate testbench media file for video testing.
+Current one has no source, only the encoded file.
 - Write notes about clock calculation
 - Media notes say sampling rate is 22,050 Hz, wasn't this changed to 44,100 Hz?
 - Implement the Video Driver